The Shifter

 Starting at 6th level, you can draw on your primal drive to

 survive in the midst of battle.
-Whenever you take damage,
+When you take damage, you

-you can use a reaction to gain temporary hit points equal
+can use your reaction to gain temporary hit points equal to

-to the damage taken.
+the damage you took.
 However, these temporary hit points only last for 1 minute.

 Wild Awareness